 Summarizing Plant-Based Protein Powders

 I recommend using plant-based protein powders as meal replacements, in your smoothies, and even in things like light desserts or smoothies.
 As you can see, some of these protein powders are supplemented with super foods and nutrients that might be hard for you to add to your diet otherwise.
-But, of course, I truly believe that the use of protein powders in your diet needs to be part of a complete, health-focused diet and active lifestyle.
+But, of course, I truly believe that the use of protein powders in your diet needs to be part of a complete, nutrition-focused diet and active lifestyle.
 In addition, I’m not a doctor and don’t pretend to be one.
 I’m simply sharing with you some things I’m trying and discovering.
 I highly recommend consulting with your own doctor before making changes.
 This is especially true noting the emergence of bioindividuality.
 In fact, I listened to Dr. Rhonda Patrick on a recent podcast talk about how the diet of a person’s ancestry can make a difference.
 And if you think about it, celiac disease is genetic autoimmune disease.
 People with celiac cannot eat gluten as result.
 That’s a perfect case in point of how individual our diets can be.
 So, what works for me?
 May not work for you.

 So, I’m simply sharing a little bit about what’s working for me.
 And I’m enjoying adding plant-based protein powders to my diet.